 The roofing style refers to the shape of your roof.
 Changing the roof shape on an existing home is no easy task.
 However, a skilled roofing contractor in Longwood can advise you on the best course of action to ensure your roof can stand up under local weather.

 As any experienced roofing contractor in Longwood can attest, the most important thing when designing a Northwest roof is to choose one that is sloped, allowing water and debris to easily run off.
-A good rule of thumb is to avoid incorporating any flat sections in your roof, where water can pool and cause mold, mildew and water damage.
+A good rule of thumb is to avoid incorporating any flat sections in your roof where water can pool and cause mold, mildew and water damage.
 Again, consult your roofing company if you are unsure whether the style you want is a good fit for the climate.

 Gable roofing is V-shaped, with two surfaces pitched at the same angle that come together at the pinnacle.
-A variation on this style is the cross gabled roof, which has additional ridges.
+A variation on this style is the cross gabled roof which has additional ridges.

-Hipped roofing resembles the gable, but it typically has four sides instead of two, with a lower pitch.
+Hipped roofing resembles the gable, but it typically has four sides instead of two with a lower pitch.

-Asphalt shingles are the most common roofing material, as they offer flexibility (so they work on most roof shapes), low cost, easy access to replacement materials and a variety of color and texture options.
+Asphalt shingles are the most common roofing materials as they offer flexibility (so they work on most roof shapes), are low cost, easy access to replacement materials, and a variety of color and texture options.
 Although they are made for durability and can last up to 20-30 years, they are also porous and can be susceptible to mold and mildew growth.
 To counteract these problems, ask your roofing company about special treatments to make your asphalt shingles less absorbent and more resistant to mold growth.

 Wood shingles are another popular option, as they come in several different wood types whose texture and color can be matched to the style of your home or neighborhood.
-These shingles change color over time and can add character and style to a home; as a result, their appearance is considered desirable throughout the country.
+These shingles change color over time and can add character and style to a home.
+As a result, their appearance is considered desirable throughout the country.
 In the rainy Northwest, however, wood shingles require more maintenance than asphalt, such as regular cleanings and treatments to prevent mold and mildew.

 Metal shingles offer a high level of water resistance, and thanks to engineering advancements they now come in a variety of colors and styles designed to mimic other types of roofing materials, including cedar or slate.
 The actual life span of a metal roof can vary, but in general a properly installed metal roof can last for an estimated 50 years.

 Choosing a new roofing type for your home can be a difficult decision.
 It's important to balance style with climate and durability considerations.
 When in doubt, a skilled roofing company can help you determine the best roofing materials for your Northwest home.
 Need roofing contractors in Longwood?
-Contact us at Dehlinger constructions via phone or email and a representative will help you with a free quote.
+Contact us at Dehlinger Construction via phone or email and a representative will help you with a free quote.